Supporting Cementerio del Barrio de los Lipanes

 Protecting the site

-Big Bend Conservation Alliance—in partnership with the Lipan Apache Tribe of Texas and family descendants of those interred at the cemetery—are working on a project to protect and preserve the cemetery.
+Big Bend Conservation Alliance—in partnership with the Lipan Apache Tribe of Texas and family descendants of those interred at the cemetery—have just completed a project to protect and preserve the cemetery.

 The design for Cementerio del Barrio de los Lipanes aims to instill acknowledgment of and respect for Indigenous presence in the Chihuahuan Desert by creating a place-specific design language that focuses on sacredness, gathering, and landback.
 The design creates an emotional journey with a path through the site which includes spaces for gathering and reflection.
 Video, Prescott Trudeau, MASS Design Group.